reductstore/website/blog/2024-01-13-implement-data-streaming-pytorch/index.md

 The `process_record` method prepares the images.
 It decodes the byte stream of each image and annotates imagegs (for the sake of the example) using metadata provided with each record, such as bounding box coordinates for features of interest like the eyes or mouth in the 'cats' dataset.

 With this configuration, the `RemoteCatsDataset` is ready for integration with PyTorch's DataLoader, which can operate multiple processes in parallel using several workers.
-For example
+For example:

 ```python
 from torch.utils.data import DataLoader